We move to the text

 Inquiries: Postal Information in English, Tel: 0570-046-111

 There are also private companies that deliver parcels both in Japan and overseas.
 You can take your wrapped parcel to an agent for the delivery company, such as a convenience store, and complete the delivery form.
-You can also request a pick-up on holidays and at night if you call the home delivery company.
+You can also request a pick-up if you call the home delivery company.
+These delivery services in Japan are known as takuhai-bin.